openstack/kolla/doc/bifrost.rst

 SSH deamon not running
 ----------------------
 By default sshd is installed in the image but may not be enabled.
-If you encounter this issue you will have to acess the server phyically in recovery mode to enable the ssh service.
+If you encounter this issue you will have to access the server phyically in recovery mode to enable the ssh service.
 If your hardware supports it, this can be done remotely with ipmitool and serial over lan.  e.g.